nsls-ii-forge/docs/source/utils.rst

 To do this, you need to set certain environment variables.

-To use the nsls2forge GitHub account, use:
+To use the nsls2forge GitHub account, export the following environment variables:

 .. code-block:: bash